Amanda Brooke-Webb Counselling

 Creating a safe, confidential space

-You may be coping with a variety of mental health issues such as trauma, anxiety, depression, low moods, low self-esteem, relationship problems and a safe counselling environment is crucial.
+You may be coping with a variety of mental health issues such as trauma, anxiety, depression, low moods, low self-esteem, relationship problems, eating disorders and a safe counselling environment is crucial.
 We will create a safe environment where you feel heard, cared for, valued and able to talk.
 Within this supportive environment, you will become more robust, resilient and reflective, while your confidence and self-esteem will grow, safe in the knowledge that within ethical and legal boundaries, everything you share is in confidence.

-We will start by building mutual trust and respect, creating a safe and non-judgemental space for us to explore your thoughts, feelings and anxieties.
+We will start by building mutual trust and respect, creating a safe and non-judgemental space for us to explore your thoughts, feelings, behaviours and anxieties.
 We will work together at your pace, on the issues you choose to bring and towards the goals you want to achieve.
 Once we have a good idea of these issues and goals, we will follow a personalised plan that will support you in moving forward.

-The style of counselling primarily offered is person centred, where we are led by you.
+The style of counselling primarily offered is client centred, where we are led by you.
 Depending on what you would like help with, we may also include psychodynamic techniques to understand how your past might be affecting your present situation and/or focus on achieving your goals in a more structured way using Cognitive Behavioural techniques to explore how your thoughts, beliefs and attitudes affect your feelings and behaviours.

 What issues can counselling help with?

-Counselling provides you with a safe space to share whatever is on your mind, providing care and compassion to help you build effective coping strategies and allow you to feel more confident moving forward.
+Counselling provides you with a safe space without judgement, to share whatever is on your mind, providing care and compassion to help you build effective coping strategies and allow you to feel more confident moving forward.

-You might feel alone in a relationship, need help processing a bereavement, a separation or struggling with work, family, friends, menopause or eating disorders and health issues.
+You might feel alone in a relationship, need help processing a bereavement, a separation or struggling with work, career, family, friends, menopause or eating disorders and health issues.
 You may be living with low self-esteem, depression or anxiety.
 I am here to listen and provide the help you need at this time.

 Whether you are an adult, a young person or a child, I am experienced with working with a variety of problems including trauma, anxiety, toxic work relationships, family difficulties, eating disorders and bereavement as well as low self-esteem, lack of confidence, friendship issues, poor body image and unpredictable emotional regulation such as anger management.